Giveth/minime/README.md

 7. Generating token that allows a central party complete control to transfer/generate/destroy tokens at will.
 8. Lots of other applications including all the applications the standard ERC 20 token can be used for.

-All these applications and more are enabled by the MiniMe Token Contract without effecting the parent token nor requiring any action from the tok
+All these applications and more are enabled by the MiniMe Token Contract by anyone without effecting the parent token nor requiring any action from the parent token holders.